seL4/docs/seL4 1.0.0-rt-dev.rst

  * `seL4_CapSchedControl` - initial cap for control of CPU time
  * `seL4_SchedContextObject` - new object for that allows threads access to CPU time
  * `seL4_SchedContextBits` - size in bits of a scheduling context object
- * `seL4_SignalRecv` - new system call which allows once kernel invocation to perform a non-blocking send on one capability, and wait on another.
+ * `seL4_SignalRecv` - new system call which allows a single kernel invocation to perform a non-blocking send on one capability, and wait on another.
  * `seL4_SignalRecvWithMRs` - uses above new system call without touching the IPC buffer, passing only data in registers
  * `seL4_Time` - type for specifying temporal units to the kernel
- * `seL4_TCB_SetMaxPriority` - set the max priority for a tcb, threads can only start / set priorities threads up to and including their max priority
+ * `seL4_TCB_SetMaxPriority` - set the max priority for a TCB, threads can only start / set priorities threads up to and including their max priority
- * `seL4_TCB_SetCriticality` - set the criticality for a tcb.
+ * `seL4_TCB_SetCriticality` - set the criticality for a TCB.
- * `seL4_TCB_SetMaxCriticality` - set the max criticality for a tcb, threads can only set criticalities of threads threads up to and including their max criticality
+ * `seL4_TCB_SetMaxCriticality` - set the max criticality for a TCB, threads can only set criticalities of threads threads up to and including their max criticality
  * `seL4_Prio_t` - type for priority and max priority, criticality and max criticality, used in TCB_Configure
- * `seL4_CNode_SwapCaller` - swap the reply cap in the tcb's reply slot with the reply cap or null cap in the slot in the specified slot.
+ * `seL4_CNode_SwapCaller` - swap the reply cap in the TCB's reply slot with the reply cap or null cap in the slot in the specified slot.
- * `seL4_CNode_SwapTCBCaller` - as above, but operates on the reply cap slot of the target tcb.
+ * `seL4_CNode_SwapTCBCaller` - as above, but operates on the reply cap slot of the target TCB.
 This allows another thread to reply on behalf of the owner of the reply cap.
  * `seL4_SchedControl_Configure` - invokes the scheduling control cap to populate a scheduling context with parameters
  * `seL4_SchedContext_Yield` - end the timeslice of the thread bound to the sched context invoked.
 The thread will not run again until its period passes.
  * `seL4_SchedContext_YieldTo` - If a thread is bound to the scheduling context that this call is invoked on, place it at the head of the scheduling queue for that threads priority.
 Returns the amount of time the thread yielded to executes.
  * `seL4_SchedContext_Consumed` - returns the amount of time this scheduling context has executed since the last call to this function or `YieldTo`.
- * `seL4_SchedContext_BindTCB` - bind a tcb to a scheduling context, if the TCB is runnable and scheduling context has budget, this will start the tcb running
+ * `seL4_SchedContext_BindTCB` - bind a TCB to a scheduling context, if the TCB is runnable and scheduling context has budget, this will start the TCB running
- * `seL4_SchedContext_UnbindTCB` - remove binding of a scheduling context from a tcb, tcb will no longer run but state will be preserved
+ * `seL4_SchedContext_UnbindTCB` - remove binding of a scheduling context from a TCB, TCB will no longer run but state will be preserved
  * `seL4_CapInitThreadSC` - capability to the initial threads scheduling context
  * `seL4_CapSchedControl` - scheduling control capability, which is given to the root thread
  * `seL4_SchedContext_BindNotification` - Bind a notification to a scheduling context.
 Passive threads waiting on this notification will borrow the scheduling context.